bcaro/wifilightV2-doc/docs/en_US/index.md

 Attention :

 Lidl Tuya/Zigbee products paired with the Lidl application switch to protocol 3.4.
-There was no test with correct operation with the plugin of its gateways.

 # Nanoleaf